mar10/nutree/docs/sphinx/ug_objects.rst

     Nutree allows to store arbitrary objects in its nodes without the need to modify them or derive from a common base class. |br|
-    It also supports shadow attributes for direct access to object attributes. |br|
+    It also supports attribute forwarding for direct access to object attributes. |br|
     Some objects like *dicts* or *dataclasses* are unhashable and require special handling.